Crestron/CH5ShellUtilitiesCli/src/cli/export-all/README.md

 Any other operating system that uses the Bash shell will work the same.
 Tab completion features should also work similarly on many other shells on Unix-like systems.

-### Change Configuration Parameters

-All configuration parameters are available in the config.json file located at `./ch5-shell-utilities-cli/src/cli/export-all/files/config.json`.

-Parameters for "export:all" are

-- "requiredFolderPath": "./app/project/" - This indicates the folder path of the project files.
-- "outputFileName": "exported-all.zip" - This indicates the output zip file name.
-- "outputTempFolderName": "Exported-All-Code-Folder-Temp" - This indicates the temporary path created for copying output files.
-- "zipFolderName": "exported-all", - This is the name of the folder inside outputTempFolderName where the zip file will be created.
-- "zipFileDestinationPath": "./dist/", - This is the path where the zip file will be created.
-Ensure that it starts with './' and ends with '/'.
-- "ignoreFilesFolders": Indicates all the files / folders that must not be included in the zip file.

 ### Copyright